andreakano/Zabbix-Palo-Alto-Firewall/README.md

 Template to monitor Palo Alto Networks NGFW with RAM Memory Graph update.

 # Overview
-The template to monitor Palo Alto Networks NGFW PAN-OS by Zabbix using SNMP v2c.
+Template to monitor Palo Alto Networks NGFW PAN-OS by Zabbix using SNMP v2c.
 For Zabbix version: 5.4 and higher.

 This template was tested on:
 - PAN-OS, version 10.0